joez2450/sep11-freedom-project/tool/learning-log.md

   onClick(() => go("start"));
 ```

-Next Steps: To continue to watch tutorials to learn new components and to build on the game
+Next Steps: To continue to review tutorials to learn new components and to build on the game

 ### 11/18/24